-Stillpoint Yoga London offers Ashtanga yoga classes, workshops and retreats in London and abroad.
+Stillpoint Yoga London offers Ashtanga yoga and mindfulness classes, workshops and retreats in London, abroad and online.

 Developing the design concepts